What is shockwave?

 Who is shockwave suited for?

-Individuals who have received no benefit from physiotherapy, stretching and strengthening programs and cortisone injections.
+Individuals who have received no benefit from manual therapy such as physiotherapy, stretching and strengthening programs and cortisone injections.

 Recurrent pain following interventions.